andre-wojtowicz/blas-benchmarks/README.md

 #### Triangular Decomposition

+Library crashes on Intel Atom C2758 in this test

 Performance gain regarding matrix size - reference: Intel Pentium Dual-Core E5300 - from 50 to 5 runs - higher is better